Praneeth54Code/PurchasePortal/README.md

 Setup Instructions
 1. Database Configuration:
-•	Ensure the Products table exists with columns like Id, Name, Code, and Price.
-•	Index the Code column for efficient filtering.
+â€¢	Ensure the Products table exists with columns like Id, Name, Code, and Price. â€¢	Index the Code column for efficient filtering.
 2. Dependency Injection:
-•	Register the ProductRepository in the DI container:
+â€¢	Register the ProductRepository in the DI container:

 	3. Run the Application:
-•	Use Visual Studio to start the API and test endpoints using tools like Postman or Swagger.
+â€¢	Use Visual Studio to start the API and test endpoints using tools like Postman or Swagger.

 .
 Logging Documentation
 	Logging is implemented in this project to track application behavior, errors, and performance.
 It helps in debugging, monitoring,